 - Shipping confirmation.

-This might seem redundant, but consistent messaging helps your customer remember.
+It may seem redundant, but consistent messaging is a reminder for your customer.

-While the customer is waiting for their order to be delivered use that time to strengthen the relationship.
+While the customer is waiting for the arrival of their order use the delivery window to strengthen the relationship.
 Share content that will educate, entertain, or inspire them.